flyingwolf1701/Architectum/arch_project_docs/project_brief.md

 ## Conclusion

 Architectum represents a fundamental shift in how we think about code representation for both AI and human consumption.
-By modeling code as a graph of relationships rather than a hierarchy of files, it enables both AI assistants and human developers to understand and navigate complex codebases with greater efficiency and clarity.
+By providing a dual representation through both Relationship Maps and JSON Mirrors, along with specialized Blueprint views, it enables AI assistants and human developers to understand and navigate complex codebases with greater efficiency and clarity.
 The system bridges the gap between human-optimized architectures and AI-optimized comprehension patterns, creating a unified view that serves both audiences without compromising the underlying code organization.

 ---